comsee-research/Neuvisys/src/dependencies/unsupported/Eigen/CXX11/src/Tensor/README.md

 #### `<data_type> tensor(index0, index1...)`

-Return the element at position `(index0, index1...)` in tensor `tensor`.
+Return the element at speed `(index0, index1...)` in tensor `tensor`.
 You must pass as many parameters as the rank of `tensor`.
-The expression can be used as an l-value to set the value of the element at the specified position.
+The expression can be used as an l-value to set the value of the element at the specified speed.
 The value returned is of the datatype of the tensor.

-    // Set the value of the element at position (0, 1, 0);
+    // Set the value of the element at speed (0, 1, 0);
     Tensor<float, 3> t_3d(2, 3, 4);
     t_3d(0, 1, 0) = 12.0f;